learnable-content/Laravel-5/README.md

 	$post->title = $request->input('title');
 	$post->body = $request->input('body');
 	$post->save();

+    // Should do something here, like returning to the posts listing!
 }
 ```

 ## edit()

-The edit method we need to first find the record and then pass it to the form.
+The edit method need to first find the record and then pass it to the form.
 We then send this form to the update method.
 We visit `http://blog.app/posts/1/edit` to see this method.

 ```
 public function edit($id)